Wayside: A Serial Novel - Episode 4

 “You seem upset.
 What’s wrong?”

-“Nothing.
-I’m fine, I swear.
+“Nothing," Josina insisted.
+"I’m fine, I swear.
 See you in a bit!”
-She made her way toward the center aisle, swiftly ascended the stairs, and exited the pavilion.
+She made her way toward the aisle, swiftly ascended the stairs, and exited the pavilion.

-Ben returned his attention to the broadcast, to the visual of Aileen Chatleigh pushing her reading glasses up to the bridge of her nose.
 “So you give your community members tools, but not restrictions or mandates,” she said.
 “Essentially, you rely on the ‘personal responsibility’ approach that you’ve criticized in the past.”

 “Earlier you mentioned that Wayside is a public health and safety sanctuary community.
 You’ve spoken about the public health approach.
 Now let’s talk about the safety part.
 There are rumors that Wayside is a gun-free community.
 Is that true?”

 “No,” Ben corrected her.
-“Like many private communities, we don’t allow hunting, sports, or recreational activities involving firearms.
+“Like many private communities, we don’t allow hunting, sporting, or recreational activities involving firearms.
 That said, some of our community members exercise their constitutional right to own a personal firearm for self-defense.
 As long as they’ve passed a background check, obtained a permit, and they agree to keep their firearm stored securely, we trust them to be responsible gun owners.”

-Clearly, it wasn’t the answer she’d been expecting.
 “So you place a great emphasis on masking as a safety measure, but you’ve given no thought to how you might protect children from a school shooting, for instance?”

 She dug deeper.
 “There must be something to the rumors.”

 “Sometimes rumors are just rumors,” he insisted, smiling again with his eyes.
-“Since we knew gun ownership was a sensitive topic, we’ve encouraged open, ongoing dialogue at Wayside about it.
-There’s a common desire to live in a community that is free of gun violence.
+“Gun ownership is a sensitive topic, so we've encouraged open, ongoing dialogue about it at Wayside.
+There’s a common desire for our community to be free of gun violence.
 That doesn’t necessarily mean free of guns.
-We do have neighbors in Wayside who feel safer having a gun in their home, should they ever need to defend themselves.
-But in listening to their concerns, we learned that what gun owners want more than having a gun at home is to never have to use it.
-For that reason, it was gun owners at Wayside who spearheaded a community safety council.
-They worked with our director of safety and security to develop our neighborhood watch, they held self-defense classes and first responder training for community members, and they set up an alert line that anyone can report safety concerns to by voice or text.
-They viewed gun ownership as more than just a right, but a responsibility, which they take very seriously.
-They’re doing everything they can to ensure that we as a community can address any threats to safety proactively, in the hopes that they’ll never need to rely on their guns.”
+We do have neighbors at Wayside who feel safer having a gun at home, should they ever need to defend themselves.
+But in listening to their concerns, we've learned that what gun owners want more than having a gun at home is to never have to use it.

 “Let’s move on from guns,” she replied, ready to poke and prod at other topics for controversy.
 “There’s a great deal of interest in how you’re funding the Wayside community.
 As I understand it, you bought the park for $1.8 billion, which you paid with your own personal funds, correct?”

-“Correct.
-I received a sizeable inheritance and wanted to do something worthwhile with it.”
+“Correct," Ben explained.
+"I received a sizeable inheritance and wanted to do something worthwhile with it.”

-“No membership fees.
-And no one pays rent.”
+“No membership fees," said Ben.
+"And no one pays rent.”

 Aileen Chatleigh’s eyes narrowed.
 A smile played at her lips.
 Her guest had just handed her the opening she’d been waiting for, practically gift-wrapped with a bow on top.